Deep Well Hand Pump Pump Water By Hand From 300 Feet

 Deep Well Hand Pump Price Example

 Simple Pumps are configured to the requirements of your well.
-See our Simple Pump quote form or call us for more information and assistance at 720-575-7600.
+See our Simple Pump quote form or call us for more information and assistance.

 Prices are subject to change without notice.

 Simple Pump can accommodate a maximum combined head and water system pressure of about 125 psi.
 Depending on the static water level in your well, you can use your Simple Pump to pump water to your pressurized bladder tank.
 Connect the Simple Pump outlet to the water line going to your pressure tank, or use a potable water hose to connect to a pressurized faucet, and you can fill your bladder tank.

 Simple Pump Can Fit in a Two Inch Casing

 Simple Pump will fit in a 2 inch or larger casing.
 Standard well cap sizes are 2, 4, 4.5, 5, 6, 6 over 4, 6.25, 7 and 8 inches and there is a mounting plate is available for adapting the pump to a structural cover over open pit wells, cisterns and tanks.
 There are also well caps for installing a Simple Pump in wells with a submersible pump with a pitless adapter.

 We are using a solar Simple Pump at www.nealcreekfarm.com as our primary water pump.The Simple Pump Motor Extension Kits convert the hand pump to motorized operation using a 1/5 HP 12 volt DC electric gear motor or 1/4 HP 24 volt DC motor to pump water from as deep as 200 feet at flow rates of 3 gallons per minute or less and supply pressures of up to 50 psi.

 Request a Simple Pump Quote